Funding Request Guidelines:

 The DAC must be included as a co-sponsor on any advertisement or announcements for the proposed project.
 Any reference to the DAC must include its entire name, UAA Diversity Action Council.

 Americans with Disability Act: Any DAC funding proposal for an event must address and, when applicable, provide estimated costs for the Americans with Disability Act accessibility accommodations in its budget.
 Proposals must include process and timeline to access any Americans with Disability Act accommodations in its advertising.
 A DAC-funded event must include the following statement: Interpreting services and other accommodations are available as needed.
 Please contact Name, Host Department, Phone Number, E-Mail with at least 48 hours advance notice.
 UAA is an EEO/AA employer and educational institution.

-A proposed project must have additional sponsors, in-kind and additional funding sources.
+A proposed project must have additional sponsors and in-kind or additional funding sources, typically equaling 50% or more of the total budget.
+In turn, the DAC typically offers up to 50% of the total budget in matching funds.
 Include a line-item budget of costs and expected revenues.
 Note that admission must be free or significant discounts must be given to UAA community members as a result of the DAC co-sponsorship.

 State a fixed-dollar amount that is requested as well as the UAA account number for the transfer of funds should the request be approved.